Azure-Samples/databricks-observability/README.md

 Each executor agent reports its metric under the common Application Insights metric name, so that the values can be tallied up.

 The configuration for the `applicationinsights.json` files was initially generated with this [notebook](assets/dump-jmx.ipynb) to collect MBean information from each cluster node.

+## Known limitations

+- The use of MDC in [`sample-telemetry-notebook.py`](modules/databricks/notebooks/sample-telemetry-notebook.py) allows to correlate some Java telemetry manually with a Python root span.
+Ideally, the distributed trace would seamlessly extend from Python into the Java telemetry.
+Unfortunately, MDC does not allow to modify the trace context of the Java telemetry, but is instead used to extend the custom dimensions of the log entries.

 ## Main contributors